cloudboy-jh/my-pact/README.md

 ## About Me

-I'm **Jack** — an AI-Centric Product Engineer who builds developer tools and ships focused, lightweight software.
-I work at [Zyris](https://zyris.com) building complex data infrastructure, and in my spare time I create terminal-native utilities that solve real problems without the bloat.
+I'm **Jack** — as a Product Engineer who builds developer tools and ships focused, lightweight software.
+I work at a Medical Device Company building software for our various departments, and in my spare time I create terminal-native utilities that solve real problems without the bloat.

 ### Philosophy

 **Build for independence, optimize for optionality.**

-I gravitate toward lightweight tools over bloated platforms, open source over vendor lock-in, and terminal-native over Electron apps.
+I gravitate toward lightweight tools over bloated platforms, and open source over vendor lock-in.
 My approach: minimize dependencies, maximize portability, maintain control.
 Whether that's a codebase, a dev environment, or a career — stay light, stay free, ship things that last.

 ### What I Build